GavinnMR/PatrolPoint/README.md

 ## Supported Barangays

-359 Quezon City barangays are available, all pre-processed from OSM data.
+359 barangays inside and around Quezon City are available, all pre-processed from OSM data.
 The barangay selector in the control panel is a searchable combobox.
 Start typing a name to filter.
 Selecting a new barangay clears all incident points and loads the new road network.

 ---